America needs a vision for space.

-Water is the first component of that cup of coffee that can be produced locally from harvested asteroid material.
+Water is the first component of that cup of coffee that can be produced locally from harvested asteroid material or moon regolith.
 Water represents the bulk of the expense of that multi-thousand dollar cup of coffee.
-You can probably reduce the cost of a single cup of coffee by 80-90% by producing the water locally.
-The analysis, of course, would need to derive the economic cost of mining and processing the water and every gallon will still be very expensive in comparison to Earth terms.
+You can probably reduce the cost of a single cup of coffee by 80-90% by producing the water locally from materials in space.
+The analysis, of course, would need to derive the economic cost of mining and processing the water and every gallon will still be very expensive in comparison with Earth costs.

 Then there is the matter of the coffee in whatever form it takes.
 Can it be grown locally?
 Or must it be shipped from Earth?
 How much can be grown on-site given the competing needs for other foodstuffs and the mix of labor and machinery available?